 The app is free of charge.

-The app contains words and phrases in nine different languages.
-The languages currently available are: Arabic (Levantine), Chinese (Mandarin), English, Finnish, French, German, Russian, Spanish, and Swedish.
+The app contains words and phrases in 13 different languages.
+The languages currently available are: Arabic (Levantine), Chinese (Mandarin), English, Finnish, French, German, Russian, Spanish, Norwegian, Danish, Icelandic, Swedish and Ukrainian.
 Please contact us if you wish to help us include a specific language that is currently missing.

 Studies suggest that the best time to introduce a foreign language is before the age of five.
 Children, this young are using the same parts of the brain to learn a foreign language – the parts that control unconscious actions – as they are when learning their mother tongue.
 This means that language is learned and acquired faster, retained better, and spoken with exceptional pronunciation.